 Source: CLIA (2024), 2023 Global Market Report.

 This trend of lowering cruise days did not last long.
 In 2023, the average duration of a cruise stood at 7.3 days, exceeding the 2021 average.
-The increasing number of cruise passengers, the willingness of younger generations to cruise, and the increased spending of cruise passengers provide the background conditions for a potential further increase in the average length of the cruise programs.
+The increasing number of cruise passengers, the willingness of younger generations to cruise, and the increased spending of cruise passengers provide the background conditions for a potential further increase in the average length of cruise programs.